What is the law in Liberia? What efforts have been made to ban the practice? Learn more from Equality Now.

-The temporary ban on FGM was not as as effective as initially anticipated during its one year of existence as a law.
-This was mainly due to lack of knowledge on the existence of the ban and lack of a coordinated multi-sectoral implementation by state agencies.
-Even with the existence of the Executive Order, the number of Sande bushes in Liberia has increased with the practice now extends to 11 counties from the previous 10.
+The temporary ban on FGM was not as effective as initially anticipated during its one year of existence as a law.
+This was mainly due to a lack of knowledge on the existence of the ban and a lack of a coordinated multi-sectoral implementation by state agencies.
+Even with the existence of the Executive Order, the number of Sande bushes in Liberia has increased with the practice now extending to 11 counties from the previous 10.

 Other than the temporary ban on FGM, there has never been any solid attempt at making FGM illegal in Liberia.
 In fact, the few cases that have gone through the justice system have been covered under Section 242 of the Penal Code which speaks to malicious and unlawful injuries towards another person by cutting off or otherwise depriving him or her of any of the members of his body, finding a person guilty of a felony.
 This is punishable by up to five years in prison.

 Ruth Berry Peal’s case: